uraimo/SwiftyGPIO/README.md

 ## Usage

-Let's suppose we have a led connected between the GPIO pin P0 and GND and we want to turn it on.
+Let's suppose we are using a CHIP board and have a led connected between the GPIO pin P0 and GND and we want to turn it on.

-First, to write to that GPIO port P0, we need to create a GPIO object:
+First, we need to retrieve the list of GPIOs available on the board and get a reference to the one we want to modify:

+    let gpios = SwiftyGPIO.getGPIOsForBoard(.CHIP)
+    var gp = gpios[.P0]!

+The following are the possible values for the supported boards:

+* .RaspberryPiRev1 (Pi A,B Revision 1)
+* .RaspberryPiRev2 (Pi A,B Revision 2)
+* .RaspberryPiB2Zero (Pi B+,2,Zero with 40 pin header)
+* .CHIP (the $9 C.H.I.P. computer).

+Alternatively, if our board is not supported, a GPIO object can be instantiated directly, using its SysFS GPIO Id:

     var gp = GPIO(name: "P0",id: 408)